elizabethwillard/elizabethwillard.github.io/_pages/about.md

 ### Teaching
-- Currently facilitating and teaching a Saturday workshop on [introductory Python programming at Factory3](https://factory3.org/classes/intro-to-python-programming).
+- Currently facilitating and teaching a Saturday workshop on [introductory Python programming at Factory3](https://factory3.org/classes/intro-to-python-programming)
+- Upcoming course on electronic stumpwork at Maine College of Art and Design as a guest artist/lecturer.